Jax-Core/Keylaunch/README.md

 ## Configuration

 Now that you've installed Keylaunch, let's configure it!
+There are two different ways you can configure it as shown below.

+### Automated Setup

 #### Setting up a hotkey: